JeanZ123/Getting-and-Cleaning-the-Human-Activity-Recognition-Using-Smartphones-Data-Set/Codebook.md

 > Human Activity Recognition Using Smartphones Dataset Version 1.0
 > Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory DITEN - > Università degli Studi di Genova.
 Via Opera Pia 11A, I-16145, Genoa, Italy. activityrecognition@smartlab.ws www.smartlab.ws

-General information about the collection of the relevant data is given in the README.txt file:
+General information about the collection of the raw data is given in the README.txt file:

 > The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person
 > performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone